ESL Questions About Cancer

 Cancer is a serious disease that affects millions of people around the world.
 It is caused by the abnormal growth of cells in different parts of the body.
 These abnormal cells divide and multiply rapidly, forming a mass of tissue called a tumor.
 There are two types of tumors: benign tumors, which are not cancerous and do not spread to other parts of the body, and malignant tumors, which are cancerous and can invade nearby tissues and spread to other parts of the body through the bloodstream or lymphatic system.

-See also ESL Questions About Exercise
+See also ESL Questions About Doctors

 There are various types of cancer, including lung cancer, breast cancer, colorectal cancer, and skin cancer, among others.
 The treatment and prognosis for each type of cancer may vary.
 Some common treatment options include surgery to remove the tumor, chemotherapy, which involves the use of medication to kill cancer cells, and radiation therapy, which uses high-energy rays to destroy cancer cells.